Own-Data-Privateer/hoardy-web/tool/README.md

     - `hardlink`: create hardlinks from source files to paths under DESTINATION, will fail if target already exists
     - `symlink`: create symlinks from source files to paths under DESTINATION, will fail if target already exists
     - `symlink-update`: create symlinks from source files to paths under DESTINATION, will overwrite the target if `rtime_ms` for the source reqres is newer than the same value for the target
+  - `--batch-number INT`
+  : batch at most this many `--action`s together (default: `1024`), making this larger improves performance at the cost of increased memory consumption, setting it to zero will force all `--action`s to be applied immediately
+  - `--lazy`
+  : sets `--batch-number` to positive infinity; most useful in combination with `--action symlink-update` in which case it will force `wrrarms` to compute the desired file system state first and then perform disk writes in a single batch
   - `-o FORMAT, --output FORMAT`
   : format describing the generated output path, an alias name or a custom pythonic %-substitution string:
     - available aliases and corresponding %-substitutions: